 The Safety C.O.D.E.™ is recognised by KKH staff as common language to respectfully raise issues with colleagues when they are concerned about patient safety.
 Every member of KKH staff from the most senior clinician to the most junior nurse use it as a guide to assert their concern when they feel the first conversation did not get the intended result.

-A Patient Safety Culture Survey conducted by the Agency for Healthcare Research and Quality (AHRQ) indicated an increase from 49.5% in 2010 to 81.2% in 2018 in staff willingness to speak up to prevent patient harm.
-KKH believe their speaking up culture has contributed to the following outcomes.
+A Patient Safety Culture Survey using the Agency for Healthcare Research and Quality (AHRQ) tool indicated an increase from 49.5% in 2010 to 81.2% in 2018 in staff willingness to speak up to prevent patient harm.
+KKH believe their speaking up culture has contributed to these outcomes.